Satyam/book-react-redux/newManuscript/installation.md

 * `npm t` Runs tests on the code.
 * `npm run coverage` Runs the tests with code coverage via Istanbul.
 * `npm run electron` Runs the Electron desktop version of this application.
 Requires the application to be built.
+* `npm run updateModules` Updates NPM modules to their latest versions.